Career Advancement Fund 2022-23

 Funding

-Applicants may receive a maximum of $500 from the Career Advancement Fund per academic year.
+Applicants may receive a maximum of $500 (see below for an exception for LEAF applicants) from the Career Advancement Fund per academic year.
 You may apply more than once if you have not yet reached the $500 limit.
 Funding requests will be reviewed and, if approved, may be fully or partially fulfilled depending on the applicant’s financial need, strength of application materials, and availability of funds.
 All approved funding requests will be paid through the Business Office as a cash advance.
 Receipts are required, and unused funds must be returned.
-Funding for awarded applications can sometimes be received by Friday that week, but sometimes not till the following Friday, so please plan ahead.
+Funding for awarded applications can sometimes be received by Friday that week, but often not until the following Friday, so please plan ahead.
 Holiday weeks can also delay receipt of funds.

 Application Process and Materials

-Prompt one: how will this funding help you achieve your professional goals?
+• Prompt one: What are your professional goals and how will this funding help you achieve them?
 Please be explicit about how this activity is related to career exploration or development.
 Note: If you are presenting at a conference, explain why you're not seeking funding from the Opportunity Grants.
 If you're requesting funds to pay for grad/professional school fees, you must investigate fee waivers and mention this here.

 We strongly recommend that you have your resume and application reviewed before you submit (see the right-hand sidebar of the CLBR website for Drop-In Advising hours and locations).